 “Mizuba’s focus is mostly about the flavor profile, because each cultivar, each season, each harvest is going to be different,” she says.

-She goes back to Japan every year to visit the two farms she currently sources from, Hayashi-san’s and another down the road.
-Her and the farmer have become good friends.
+She goes back to Japan every year to visit the two farms she currently sources from and another down the road.
+Lauren and the farmer have become good friends.
 When she is in Uji they drink tea, go out for ice cream.
 When his matcha is featured in a new, culinary way, she sends him a package of the product.

 “On the one hand, I cannot deny how good for you matcha is, but coming from being in Japan and seeing what they enjoy it for, that’s not why they drink it,” she says, going on to detail the meticulous work of the farmers, and the inherent appreciation in Japan for that process.
 Matcha is grown carefully—under shade cover, at first, so that chlorophyll can build up in the sun-hungry leaves.
 Then tended lovingly, picked on just the right day, steamed, dried, and stoneground slowly in the traditional Japanese method.
 As matcha’s popularity grows, Lauren says she hopes other companies will continue to honor those traditions.